KetanThakare/R_Shiny_Dashboards/README.md

 # R_Shiny_Dashboards
-Dashboards for data visualization created using RShiny package in R
+Dashboards for data visualization created using RShiny package in R.

 ## Uber Vs Lyft Dashboard
 #### Interactive Visualization of Rides of Uber and Lyft from Phoenix Airport.